-12 young people will join 2 experienced wilderness guides for an unforgettable 5 night expedition into the Lake District, above Coniston Water.
 As a group we will base ourselves at a remote campsite next to the lake, and together we will spend the week living together in the wild, cooking over the fire, swimming in the pristine lake, hiking through stunning mountains and taking part in a 24-hour ‘nature solo’ (more info on this below!).

-We keep the schedule quite free and include a whole range of activities, that include hiking, lots of laughter, moving, swimming, art-making and creating, gentle scrambling, nature games, mindfulness training, check-in circles, journaling, telling stories and connection to nature practices.
-We explore a whole range of topics during the programme, including individual purpose, compassion, empathy, and sustainable leadership.
+We keep the schedule quite free and include a whole range of activities, that include hiking, lots of laughter, moving, swimming, art-making and creating, gentle scrambling, nature games, mindfulness practices, check-in circles, journaling, telling stories and connection to nature practices.
+We explore a whole range of topics over the course of the week, including individual purpose, identity, relationships, empathy, and leadership.